unusep/main/src/test/data/ManualTesting/TestScript.md

 ### find
 To find something by keyword, use the command `find` with keyword.
 Type:

-- `find friends` : All tasks that have "friends" in the `title` or the `description` will be listed in the `All (filtered)` default panel.
+- `find friends` : All tasks that have "friends" in the `title` or the `description` will be listed in the `All (filtered)` build-in panel.
 The feedback panel also shows how many tasks are found.

 We can also specify several queries".
 Type: